Victory at Sea: Home media

 Though the original series Victory at Sea is in the public domain because its copyright was never renewed, the copyright on the original musical score was renewed and thus only the music remains under copyright.
-Victory at Sea has been released on VHS, Betamax, LaserDisc, DVD and Blu-ray.
+Victory at Sea has been released on VHS, Betamax, CED, LaserDisc, DVD and Blu-ray.
 These include both unofficial and official releases.
 Embassy Home Entertainment produced the VHS, Betamax, and LaserDisc versions.
 Newer releases include a DVD set from The History Channel/New Video under license from NBC News.
 In 2010, Periscope Film released the program as a three-disc Blu-ray set.
 The Periscope Film release is in true 24p high definition and includes commentary tracks by film historian Peter C. Rollins.
 In 2012, Mill Creek Entertainment marketed the 26-episode series on two DVDs and a bonus disc running over 16 hours.
 The music soundtrack, originally released as an LP record, has been remastered and released on compact disc.
 The soundtrack has separate copyright limitations pertaining to the Rodgers and Hammerstein organization.